microsoft/aroworkshop/_entries/03-02 deployment.md

 parent-id: lab-clusterapp
 ---

-### Part 2: Deploying OSToy
+### Retrieve login command

-**Step 0:** If not logged in via the CLI, click on the dropdown arrow next to your name in the top-right and select *Copy Login Command*.
+If not logged in via the CLI, click on the dropdown arrow next to your name in the top-right and select *Copy Login Command*.

 ![CLI Login](/media/managedlab/7-ostoy-login.png)